MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/enable-knowledge-article-search-filters.md

  Any filter configurations that you set will be available wherever the knowledge search experience is configured, such as the form-based knowledge control, knowledge search page, productivity pane-based knowledge search control, embedded search control in Unified Service Desk, and the application tab search experience in Customer Service workspace.

-If you choose to retain the knowledge search filters, the Power Apps Maker filter configurations are deactivated.
+If you choose to retain the knowledge search filters, the Power Apps Maker filter configurations get deactivated.
 In full-text search, the archived and discarded status filters aren't supported.

 ## Knowledge article search filters are enabled by default (preview)